 All of these projects aim to secure Midtown Oakville as the premiere locale for intensification for many years.

-If you have any questions or comments about the draft amendments, or wish to be added to the Midtown Strategy mailing list, please contact:
+If you have any questions or comments about the Midtown Strategy, or wish to be added to the Midtown Strategy mailing list, please contact:

 Midtown Strategy Team